puppetlabs/iac/_posts/2020-04-16-status-update .md

 ## Community Management

 In order to help us better work with the community our very own [Daiana](daiana) has continued to work on a management tool to help us keep track of the various PRs opened by the community.
-A new improvement was added just this week, allowing us to fnd when Prs where last given a response, either by ourselves or by the community member that opened it.
+A new improvement was added just this week, allowing us to find when PRs where last given a response, either by ourselves or by the community member that opened it.

 ## Litmus